0xb0b1/0xb0b1/README.md

 - I'm from Pará - Brasil
 - I’m currently self-teaching myself about programming in general.
-- I'm doing Front-End stuff with JavaScript, ReactJS/NextJS, TypeScript.
+- I'm doing Front-End stuff with JavaScript, ReactJS, TypeScript.
-- Working on my portfolio and some other side-projects...
-- Doing RocketSeat Ignite Bootcamp(ReactJS)
+- Working at JBQ.Global as a Frontend Developer

 ## ➤ 2021 Goals
 - Improve my problem solving skills